chadmando/Exchange-Online-PowerShell-Recipes/recipes/mailflow/find-all-messages-from-sender-address.md

 Piping the results of `Get-MessageTrace` to `Get-MessageTraceDetails` provides detail on where the message was delivered.
 If you don't specify start or end dates, only data from the last 48 hours is returned[^1].
 The `Get-MessageTrace` command can only look back 10 days.
+If you need data on messages older than 10 days, use this [recipe](./find-all-messages-more-than-ten-days-old.md).

 ## References